mrellis96/EGgPLant/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 EGgPLant has been developed by Morgan Ellis and Owen Holland.
-Prefered Citation: Ellis, M. R. and Holland, O. J. (2024) ‘EGgPLant: An end-to-end metabarcoding pipeline by ecologists, for ecologists.’.
+Prefered Citation: Ellis, M. R. and Holland, O. J. (2024) ‘EGgPLant: An end-to-end metabarcoding pipeline by ecologists, for ecologists’.
 Zenodo. doi: 10.5281/zenodo.14183829.

 **Requirements:**
 Linux OS (including WSL on Windows) or Mac OS